 I was groomed by baboons, caught them as they jumped into my arms from a tree & walked while they wrestled over who was sitting on my shoulders.
 I was also bitten by a meerkat…but that’s a whole other story!

 Are you a teacher?
 Nurse?
 Maybe have experience in administrative or construction work?
 Why not consider using your holiday to share your talents & passion to give communities a better & brighter future in the process?

-If you are keen to really get your hands dirty, then why not consider construction or other more similar volunteer opportunities?
+If you are keen to really get your hands dirty, then why not consider construction or other similar volunteer opportunities?

-During the summer in 2016, I was keen to attend a number of music festivals in the UK but lacking a friend who had the time or inclination to join me.
+During the summer of 2016, I was keen to attend a number of music festivals in the UK but lacking a friend who had the time or inclination to join me.
 Instead, I volunteered to become a steward with Oxfam & had an amazing time working & listening to some fantastic music in the process.